Pre-Master’s Leveling Courses for SLP

 - Disregard the email you receive from TWU Admissions Processing asking if you meant to select non-degree seeker

-- Once admitted to TWU as an undergraduate transfer non-degree seeking student, e-mail your name and 7-digit TWU Student ID Number to Penny Tomlinson to request the Department Pre-Master’s Leveling Application
+- Once admitted to TWU as an undergraduate transfer non-degree seeking student, complete the department's Pre-Master’s Leveling Program Application

 Students must be accepted by both the university and the department.
 Department notices of acceptance will be emailed by mid-December.